 Lucy Waller finds penguin tracks, Hokitika beach Sept 2016

-This is an annual event in spring, but we invite observations at any time of year.
+This has been an annual event in spring in the past, and we switched to simply invite observations at any time of year.

 Are there penguins on your local beach?
 We’d love you to find out and let us know!